Avatar: The Last Airbender (comics): Plot

-North and South revolves around Katara and Sokka's roots: the Southern Water Tribe.
-In North and South Part One, Katara and Sokka return to their home and are surprised by the flourishing place it has become from the little village where they grew up.
+North and South revolves around Katara and Sokka's roots when they return home to the Southern Water Tribe.
+In North and South Part One, Katara and Sokka return to their home and are surprised by the flourishing city it has become from the little village where they grew up.
 They find out that their father, Hakoda, was in charge and Malina, a woman from the Northern Water Tribe, had a huge role in progressing the Southern Water Tribe.
 By the end of part one, Katara and Sokka walk in on their father and Malina in the middle of a kiss.

-In North and South Part Two, Southern Gilak tries to kidnap Katara and Sokka and leaves a note on Hakoda's door which says, "Soon you will see the truth Chieftain."
+In North and South, Part Two, Southern Gilak tries to kidnap Katara and Sokka and leaves a note on Hakoda's door which says, "Soon you will see the truth Chieftain."
 Katara is suspicious of the integration of the Northern and Southern Water Tribes.
 Gilak exposes Milan for her integration of both tribes and claims that she only aims to exploit the natural resources of the Southern Water Tribe for the benefit of the Northern Water Tribe.
 Milan apologizes but Gilak's troops attack her and her brother Maliq.
 Team Avatar steps in and fights off the troops.
 Gilak is escorted to his prison cell, but an officer who says she never liked the Northerners gives him the key to his cell.

-In North and South Part Three, Fire Lord Zuko and the Earth King Kuei come to the Southern Water tribe and approve of the full integration of the tribes.
+In North and South, Part Three, Fire Lord Zuko and the Earth King Kuei come to the Southern Water tribe and approve of the full integration of the tribes.
 Amid this, Gilak breaks free and causes a rebellion.
-They then kidnap Earth King Kuei, threatening that if Hakoda does not give himself up to Southern justice at the Bridge of No Return, Gilak will kill Kuei.
+They then kidnap Earth King Kuei, threatening that if Hakoda does not give himself up to Southern justice at the Bridge of No Return, Gilak will kill Earth King Kuei.
 It breaks out into a fight; Gilak dies and Malina is saved by Katara.

-Afterwards, Katara goes to her mother's grave and mourns.
-The ending is when the kids cook food for the grandparents, and they sit in a circle, eating food from all corners of the world.
+Afterwards, Katara goes to her mother Kya's grave and mourns.
+The ending is when the kids cook and eat popular foods from all four nations of the world with their grandparents.